 7801 N. 22nd St. Tampa, FL 33610 (dead end of N. 22nd St. north of E. Sligh Ave).

 Very visual demonstration of volunteer emergency communications at the start of Hurricane Season!
-Live shots easily accommodated hard feature stories.
-Tampa, Florida, June 20, 2016- Despite the Internet, cell phones, email and modern communications, every year whole regions find themselves in the dark.
-Tornadoes, fires, storms, ice and even the occasional cutting of fiber optic cables leave people without the means to communicate.
-In these cases, the one consistent service that has never failed has been Amateur Radio.
+Live shots easily accommodated for hard feature stories.
+Tampa City Council member Charlie Miranda will attend on Saturday, June 22nd at 11:00 AM.

+The one consistent service that has never failed is amateur radio.
 These radio operators, often called “hams”, provide backup communications for everything from the American Red Cross to FEMA and even for the International Space Station.
-Tampa Bay area “hams” will join with thousands of other Amateur Radio operators showing their emergency capabilities June 24-25th.
+Tampa Bay area “hams” will join with thousands of other Amateur Radio operators showing their emergency capabilities June 22-23, 2019.

 This annual event, called “Field Day” is the climax of the week long “Amateur Radio Week” sponsored by the ARRL, the national association for Amateur Radio.
 Using only emergency power supplies, ham operators will construct emergency stations in parks, shopping malls, schools and backyards around the country.
 Their slogan, “When All Else Fails, Ham Radio Works” is more than just words to the hams as they prove they can send messages in many forms without the use of phone systems, Internet or any other infrastructure that can be compromised in a crisis.
 More than 35,000 amateur radio operators across the country participated in last year’s event.

-In the Tampa Bay area, the Tampa Amateur Radio Club (TARC) will be demonstrating Amateur Radio at the TARC Clubhouse, 7801 N. 22nd St. Tampa, Florida on June 24th and 25th.
+In the Tampa Bay area, the Tampa Amateur Radio Club (TARC) will be demonstrating amateur radio at the TARC Clubhouse, 7801 N. 22nd St. Tampa, Florida (located at the end of N. 22nd St., north of E. Sligh Ave.) on June 22rd through June 23rd.
 We invite the public to come and see ham radio’s new capabilities and learn how to get their own FCC radio license before the next disaster strikes.

 To learn more about Amateur Radio, go to www.hamclub.org.
 The public and media are most cordially invited to come, meet and talk with the hams.
 See what modern Amateur Radio can do.
 They can even help you get on the air!